Handwashing is first line of defense in preventing Coronavirus, but millions do not have access to soap and water

 Urgent appeal: Coronavirus Emergency Hygiene Fund

-April 10, 2020—As COVID-19 spreads, millions do not have access to soap and water for handwashing.
+April 12, 2021—As the world wait for a vaccine handwashing remains the first line of defense against the virus, yet millions do not have access to soap and water for handwashing.
+We can change this.
 Help us save lives.
-Donate now.

 March 10, 2020—Preventing the spread of Coronavirus (COVID-19) is almost impossible without clean water, decent sanitation and good hygiene.

 Currently, 785 million people globally lack access to clean water and 2.3 billion are without safe, private toilets.
 In the poorest countries almost half (45%) of health care facilities do not have clean water on site.

 According to the Unicef-WHO Joint Monitoring Programme, one in five healthcare facilities (21%) globally do not provide decent toilets and one in six health care facilities have no handwashing facilities at all.

 Handwashing is one of the simplest and most effective disease prevention methods available, says Kelly Parsons, U.S. CEO of WaterAid.
 It’s unacceptable that millions of people worldwide do not have access to basic services like clean water, sanitation and soap for handwashing.
 We can and should do better to prevent illness and loss of life.

 Data shows that hygiene services – including the ability to wash hands with soap – in health care facilities are often lacking.
 For example, in Eastern and South-Eastern Asia just one in three health care facilities (36%) had facilities to allow for handwashing with soap.